Processing Overview

 Submission Pipeline

-Each submission contains the following structured fields:
+Each submission captures structured fields:

 Format Standardisation